Near Redcrest in Humboldt County, California — The American West (Pacific Coastal)

 Wikipedia: The four-level stack (or simply four-stack) has one major road crossing another on a bridge, with connector roads crossing on two further levels.
 Stacks eliminate the problems of weaving and have the highest vehicle capacity among different types of four-way interchanges.
 However, they require considerable and expensive construction work for their flyover ramps.Click for more information.

 Wikipedia: Cloverleaf interchanges, viewed from overhead or on maps, resemble the leaves of a four-leaf clover.
 One problem with cloverleaf interchanges is the merging of exiting and entering traffic in the same lane.
 Another is the tight turns on inside ramps, which requires care for large trucks that risk turning over.Click for more information.

 5. Sam Helwer’s Four-Level Interchange

 This is the Bill Keene Memorial Interchange at the northern edge of Downtown Los Angeles, California, USA, it connects U.S. Route 101 (Hollywood Freeway and Santa Ana Freeway) to State Route 110 (Harbor Freeway and Arroyo Seco Parkway).
 Completed in 1949 and fully opened in 1953.Click for more information.

 Credits.
-This page was last revised on February 21, 2018.
-This page originally submitted on July 5, 2007, by Karen Key of Sacramento, California.
-This page has been viewed 2,356 times since then.
-This page was the Marker of the Week September 22, 2013.
+This page was last revised on November 5, 2019.
+It was originally submitted on July 5, 2007, by Karen Key of Sacramento, California.
+This page has been viewed 2,458 times since then and 44 times this year.
+It was the Marker of the Week September 22, 2013.
 Photos: 1, 2. submitted on July 5, 2007, by Karen Key of Sacramento, California.
 3, 4, 5. submitted on September 21, 2013. • J. J. Prats was the editor who published this page.